Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 ### Unsupported data

-The following types of data exist in Xperience by Kentico but are currently **not supported** by the Migration Tool:
+The following types of data exist in Xperience by Kentico but are currently **not supported** by the Kentico Migration Tool:

 * **Contact groups**
   * Static contact groups are currently not supported in Xperience by Kentico.